Mazda Familia: Fourth generation (FA4; 1977)

 A five-speed manual gearbox was introduced later as an alternative to the original four-speed manual gearbox.
 At the same time the original 7 in round sealed beam headlights were replaced with square sealed beam units on all models except the van, together with a general styling and mechanical upgrade.
 A three-speed automatic gearbox was also available on the bigger engined models, it was first introduced (on the 1400) at the end of June 1978.

 When the next generation front-wheel-drive Familia/323/GLC models were released in 1980, the wagon and van models continued unchanged, due to Mazda not developing wagon models for the newer range.
 A facelift however was given to the wagons in 1981, which gave the models the front clip (albeit with different bumpers) of the front-wheel-drive models.
 Production of the wagons continued to 1986, when a new front-wheel-drive model was introduced.
-Originally available with the 1.3- TC and 1.4-liter UC engines, in export markets the larger unit was replaced with the new 1.5-liter E5 engine for the 1983 model year.
+Originally available with the 1.3- TC and 1.4-litre UC engines, in export markets the larger unit was replaced with the new 1.5-litre E5 engine for the 1983 model year.